 When you move, you will have a new RGE account number for your new address.
 Please sign up again with your new RGE account number to receive RGE Alerts.

 Before you change your cell phone number, text STOP to 743898 to stop receiving RGE Alerts at that number.
 You can also log in to your online account and delete your cell phone number, and to add your new cell phone number.

-Text STOP to 743898 to stop receiving RGE Alerts by text message at that number.
+Please text UNENROLL to 743898 to unenroll from individual alerts that you currently receive.
+Text STOP to stop receiving all alerts by text message at that number.
 You can also log in to your online account and remove your contact information.